If I Could Turn Back Time: Appearances in the media

-The song is featured in a post-credit scene in the 2018 film Deadpool 2, on which the titular character goes on a time traveling spree to change events of the past, such as averting the deaths of Vanessa and X-Force member Peter, and killing his counterpart from X-Men Origins: Wolverine and actor Ryan Reynolds.
+The song is featured in a post-credit scene in the 2018 film Deadpool 2, in which the titular character goes on a time traveling spree to change events of the past, such as averting the deaths of Vanessa and X-Force member Peter, and killing his counterpart from X-Men Origins: Wolverine and actor Ryan Reynolds.

 In the film Walking on Sunshine, there is a version of this song performed by the protagonists Taylor (Hannah Arterton) and Raf (Giulio Berruti).

 The song was used in the 2019 commercial for Luminess Silk Foundation makeup products.
-In 2025 it was used in an Uber Eats commercial in which Cher herself appeared.
+In 2025, it was used in an Uber Eats commercial in which Cher herself appeared.